Manna Bread Recipe – Easy Ancient Bread Guide

 Manna Bread Recipe

-• 2 cups whole wheat flour or mixed grains (barley, spelt, or oats)
+• 2 cups whole wheat flour (or spelt, barley, oats mix)

-• 1 cup water (or milk for a richer texture)
+• 1 cup water (or milk for softer texture)

-• 2 tablespoons natural sweetener (honey, maple syrup, or dates)
+• 2 tablespoons honey, maple syrup, or mashed dates

 Manna Bread Recipe